humdrum-tools/humdrum-documentation/tool/urrhythm/index.md

 ### WARNINGS

-The **urrhythm** command is currently unable to handle Humdrum spine-path changes \-- such as join-path, exchange-path, or split-path.
+The **urrhythm** command is currently unable to handle Humdrum spine-path changes &mdash; such as join-path, exchange-path, or split-path.
 If spine-path changes are encountered an error is issued and the command terminates.